ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ```

 Each module is about 100 lines of code, of which a third or so are newlines,
 and has thirty definitions that refer to definitions from other modules.
+The
-The definitions are simple enough to be type checked very quickly, so the
+definitions are simple enough to be type checked very quickly, so the benchmark
-benchmark will make us focus our attention on parts of the compiler other than
+makes us focus mostly on parts of the compiler other than the type checker.

-the type checker.
-I'd also like to write about the type checker itself, but
+I'd also like to write about the type checker itself, but will save that for
-will save that for another post.
+another post.

 ## Profiling

 I use three main tools to try to identify bottlenecks and other things to improve:

 * [bench](http://www.haskellforall.com/2016/05/a-command-line-benchmark-tool.html)
-    is a replacement for the Unix `time` command that I use to get more reliable
+    is a replacement for the Unix `time` command that I use to get more
-    timings, which is especially useful for comparing the speed of a program
+    reliable timings, which is especially useful for comparing the before and
-    before and after some change.
+    after time of some change.
 * GHC's built-in profiling support, which gives us a detailed breakdown of where
   time is spent when running the program.